 At around midnight I went to a skaters appreciation session at the skating rink I grew up at.
-It was so great see all the skaters that I grew up with and the younger ones too.
+It was so great seeing all the skaters that I grew up with and the younger ones too.
 I felt like I was giving hugs to all of my younger cousins and family.

 I spent quality time with my grandmother.
-I call her Grumpy and I’ve been calling her that since i was a baby but her spirit complete opposite.
+I call her Grumpy and I’ve been calling her that since I was a baby but her spirit completely opposite.
 We watched QVC together and expressed our cool finds at the thrift store.
 I gave her makeup for Christmas and she was so excited.
 I’m not really sure what it was but something was very different about this visit with my grandmother.

 I really felt like I was talking to my best friend.
-I didn’t realized how much I missed her and sharing my creative thoughts with her.
+I didn’t realize how much I missed her and sharing my creative thoughts with her.
 She has always been so supportive.
 She makes sure I enjoy my life, look fabulous, and act like a lady.
 I am forever grateful for her.

 It’s Christmas Eve.
 More family time.
 More turnin up.
 More games.